S3ak/S3ak/README.md

 - 💬 Ask me about music

-While you hear check out my mix of dope beastrumentals type music to listen to while you work.
+While you are here check out my mix of dope beastrumentals type music.
 [Listen on SoundCloud](https://soundcloud.com/skaftinselects/seak-dj-funeral-for-passion?in=skaftinselects/sets/skaftin-selector)